 You’ve heard it too many times: the distracting, irritating, cell phone that rings or vibrates during the middle of a business presentation.

-Smart phones, cell phones and BlackBerrys are wrecking havoc with business etiquette and manners.
+Smart phones and cell phones are wrecking havoc with business etiquette and manners.
 Their indiscriminate use is hurting business, and it could be your business if you’re not careful.

 True story.
 An executive was sitting across the desk from a prospect making a business presentation.
-As the prospect was talking, the sales executive took out his Blackberry to check for messages.
+As the prospect was talking, the sales executive took out his cell phone to check for messages.
 End of meeting, and end of sales opportunity.
 The prospect was insulted, and deservedly so.

 Everybody wants to feel important.
 So if you’re in a meeting, give your undivided attention.
 How would you feel if someone was checking his emails while you were talking?
 What would Emily Post say about that kind of behavior?